-In 2020, punter Braden Mann establish a rookie franchise record in punting average (43.9) under Boyer, while setting another team rookie record with a 60-yard punt.
-Kicker Sam Ficken, the only returning kicker Boyer has had in his five seasons, was connected on all 12 of his attempts under 50 yards one of three kickers with no misses on at least 10 attempts last season.
+In 2020, Mann establish a rookie franchise record in punting average (43.9) under Boyer, while setting another team rookie record with a 60-yard punt.
+Kicker Sam Ficken, previously the only returning kicker Boyer has had in his five seasons, was connected on all 12 of his attempts under 50 yards one of three kickers with no misses on at least 10 attempts that season.

 In 2019, Boyer's group finished fourth in the league in special teams DVOA, their second consecutive season in the top five, despite new primary players at kicker, punt returner and kick returner.
 Overall, the group ranked in the top five in coverage touchdowns (two), punt return average (11.4), kickoff return average against (19.3) and fumble recoveries (two).

 After they averaged a league-low 6.8 yards per punt return from 2013-17, the Jets had first and second place finishes in 2018 and 2019 respectively, as Boyer narrowly missed becoming the first coach since the merger to have two different returners lead the league in punt returns in consecutive seasons.

 In 2018, in addition to their number one ranking from both FootballOutsiders.com and Rick Gosselin, Boyer's group finished in the top five league-wide in kickoff return average (third; 26.9), punt return average (first; 13.0) and field goal percentage (fourth; 91.7%).
 The unit also blocked three kicks — a punt, a field goal and an extra point — one of just three teams with at least three blocked kicks and one of just two with a block of all three.